tohru-murakami/Yukari_Code_2/Yukari Data Manager/README_YDM.md

 ## When the Number of Students Exceeds the Table Limits

+The Yukari Data Manager is designed to accommodate class sizes of up to 160 students.
+If your class size exceeds this limit, you can adjust the spreadsheet as follows:

-1. Expand the rows and columns of the tables (including the tables for internal calculations) to match the number of students.
+1. Expand the rows and columns of all tables (including those used for internal calculations) to match the increased number of students.

-2. Verify that the formulas are correctly applied to the newly added cells.
+2. Ensure that all formulas are accurately extended to cover the newly added cells.

 ## Questionnaire Data